FyroxEngine/rg3d.rs/drafts/2025-02-04-fyrox-game-engine-1.0.0-rc.1.md

 - Only show folders that in the registry in the asset browser's dir viewer
 - Show only content from the resource registry in the asset browser
 - Use command-based approach when editing resources in the inspector
-- Use respective command to change selection in the asset browser
+- Use the respective command to change selection in the asset browser
 - Save the resource data on change in the inspector
 - Hide asset previewer for assets without a preview
-- Moved asset preview to the inspector
+- Move asset preview to the inspector
 - Moved selection-specific code to selection itself
 - Show pretty type name in resource creator
 - Search in resource registry when searching in the asset browser